A COMMUNITY-BASED FRIEND-STIVAL

 THE BASICS

-HATCHFEST will take place on June 13th from 10am-10pm and June 14th from 9am-noon.
+HATCHFEST will take place on June 13th from 10am-10:30pm.
 Take a look at the DRAFT schedule, which is subject to change.

-Because of its remote location and micro vibes, you’ll want to come prepared.
-Please read our FAQ below.
+Because of its remote location and micro vibes, you’ll want to come prepared and practice a pack it in / pack it out ethos.

 FAQ